Things to know before moving to Eugene, Oregon.

 If you? re into long lines on the highways and lengthy commutes, we might not be the city for you.
 Hell, we can hardly offer you roads.
 I mean, sure – we have Interstate 5 connecting us to the swanky, culture-filled Portland up north and Ashland with it?s amazing Shakespeare Festival down south (read: close but not too close) – but otherwise we’re mostly just streets.

-We do have one highway to the beautiful Oregon coast and another two up into the Cascade Mountain Range where – no matter how much it hurts, – you’ll drive to mountain-biking, hiking, skiing and snowboarding in a short, convenient amount of time with no delays.
-So, if you like the “stop-and-go, stop-and-go” commute, best keep looking.
+We do have one highway to the beautiful Oregon coast and another two up into the Cascade Mountain Range where – no matter how much it hurts, – you?ll drive to mountain-biking, hiking, skiing and snowboarding in a short, convenient amount of time with no delays.
+So, if you like it? stop-and-go, stop-and-go? commute, best keep looking.
 If you need to drive more than 20 minutes to get anywhere and everywhere, maybe pick another spot on the map and be on your way.

 Next – now I’m getting embarrassed – another thing we lack in Eugene is crowds.

 And furthermore, come to think of it, you could surround yourself with an overwhelmingly loud crowd if you made the right decision and ended up at the Olympic track trials or the Prefontaine Classic, hosted at our new state-of-the-art Hayward Field.
 Or, if you got a wild hair and squeezed in Seinfeld at the Hult Center.
-Or enjoyed the Talking Heads’, David Bryne.
+Or enjoyed the Talking Heads, David Bryne.
 Or caught Cirque du Soleil on an odd Friday.
 Or Ani DiFranco or Trevor Noah.
-These are just examples of how in a town our gentle size you can’t have everything like crowds and traffic everywhere just ‘cause you want ‘em.
+These are just examples of how in a town our gentle size you can?t have everything like crowds and traffic everywhere just because you want ? em.
 Not in the parks, not in the restaurants, however maybe if you want national acts.